DataFire/Integrations/integrations/generated/amazonaws_kinesisanalytics/README.md

   * RecordRowPath **required** [RecordRowPath](#recordrowpath)

 ### KinesisFirehoseInput
 * KinesisFirehoseInput `object`:  Identifies an Amazon Kinesis Firehose delivery stream as the streaming source.
-You provide the Firehose delivery stream's Amazon Resource Name (ARN) and an IAM role ARN that enables Amazon Kinesis Analytics to access the stream on your behalf.
+You provide the delivery stream's Amazon Resource Name (ARN) and an IAM role ARN that enables Amazon Kinesis Analytics to access the stream on your behalf.
   * ResourceARN **required** [ResourceARN](#resourcearn)
   * RoleARN **required** [RoleARN](#rolearn)